 - Try This conference: A movement for change.
-West Virginia University Health Sciences Ceenter
+West Virginia University Health Sciences Center

-- Small victories adding up in Try This movement.
+- Small victories adding up in the Try This movement.
 The State Journal

-- Try This makes strides toward a healthier West Virginia.
+- Try This makes strides towards a healthier West Virginia.
 The State Journal

 - Running gaining popularity as a way to combat obesity in West Virginia.
 The Charleston Gazette-Mail

 - West Virginia healthcare professionals expand Try This movement.
 West Virginia Executive

 - Try This makes its way to the Eastern Panhandle.
 Local DVM